adamsteer/f4g-oceania-pdal/workshop/2-command-line-processes.md

 ![Dublin sample dataset](../images/dublin-sample.jpg)

+**Note** these are not *Height Above Ground* or normalised heights - Dublin is quite flat and close to sea level.
+We'll see that shortly.
+A customised colour scale is used to display the data, along with an eye dome lighting shader.
+The colour scale is available as [greens-trees.xml](../resources/greens-trees.xml)

 `pdal info T_316000_235500.laz`

 ...gives you a huge JSON spew of a bunch of file attributes, including summary statistics for each dimension in the file.